 - 1 can black beans, rinsed and drained

-- 1 can whole kernel corn, drained (I’ll use our locally frozen corn that I know isn’t from a genetically modified crop.)
+- 1 can whole kernel corn, drained (I’ll use our locally frozen organic corn that I know isn’t from a genetically modified crop.
+Even better is if you grill it first then cut it off the cob, yum!)

 - 1/2 of 4 ounce jar pimento, chopped & drained (I’ve never used pimentos and will probably substitute fresh red peppers for these.)